AleWang16/getting-started/organisms.md

 <summary> Appendage strike
    </summary>

 Mantis Shrimp, while technically neither a mantis nor a shrimp, are actually another type of crustaceans more technically known as stomatopods.
 Mantis Shrimp, though only a few inches in length, use Latch Mediated Spring Actuation to fire off deadly punches to protect their territory and hunt prey.
 Their punches are so strong, they have even been know to break the masks of divers who get too close to their dens.
 However, these strikes are more commonly used to [break through the shells and exoskeletons of their prey](https://youtu.be/E0Li1k5hGBE?t=129).
 The force of their strike is enough to produce what is known as a [cavitation bubble](https://journals.biologists.com/jeb/article/208/19/3655/15838/Extreme-impact-and-cavitation-forces-of-a).
 Inside these bubbles, the pressure is so low that the water vaporizes.
-When these bubbles collapse, they emit energy underwater in the form of heat, light, and sound.
+When these bubbles collapse, they emit energy underwater in the form of heat, light, and sound, producing shock waves strong enough to break motor propellers (Patek & Caldwell, 2005).

 #### Types of Mantis Shrimp
 When looking at the anatomy of Mantis Shrimp, we see that the appendages they use to punch can be categorized into two different types: spearers and smashers.
 The differentiation is in the style of *dactyl*, as shown by [McHenry et al](https://drive.google.com/open?id=1Y5uxVJzTMgKkaeD1xNOcufjjhUctAL1x):